far3x/lumen-app/README.md

 -   [Security Note](#security-note)
 -   [License](#license)

----

 <h2 id="about--evolution">About & Evolution</h2>

 **Lumen Protocol** began as `pylumen`, a simple local CLI tool designed to help developers generate context prompts for LLMs.
 As usage grew, it became clear that this high-quality, human-written code was the missing link in the AI data economy.

 **Lumen App v2.0** is the evolution of that idea into a robust, decentralized platform.
-This repository acts as the "Mothership"—it handles the ingestion of code contributions from the CLI, manages user identities, processes on-chain rewards (Solana/USDC), and hosts the hybrid AI valuation engine that appraises code quality in real-time.
+This repository acts as the "Mothership": it handles the ingestion of code contributions from the CLI, manages user identities, processes on-chain rewards (Solana/USDC), and hosts the hybrid AI valuation engine that appraises code quality in real-time.

 <h2 id="architecture">Architecture</h2>